tuomokar/Movie-theater-seat-service/documentation/hourBookkeeping.md

 **Friday 18/9/2015, 2 hours**

-- read about xml and did some simple practicing with it
+- read about xml and did some simple practising with it
-  - how to parse it in java and create objects out of it
+  - how to parse it in Java and create objects out of it
-  - how to write it in java
+  - how to write it in Java
 - updated the class diagram

 **Wednesday 23/9/2015, 1 hour**